-The total capacity will be 29,200 rooms of which about a quarter will be five star, some two thirds will be four star, and the remaining rooms will be three star.
+The total capacity will be 29,200 rooms of which about a quarter will be five stars, some two thirds will be four-star, and the remaining rooms will be three-star.
 12,450 rooms will be in the developer’s own 12 themed hotels.
 A further 19 hotels – providing 16,750 rooms – will be developed by external investors.

 The project will also become one of the world’s most exciting entertainment and leisure hubs through entertainment centres, shopping malls, theatres, leading hotel brands, restaurants and convention centres.
 ‘Bawadi’ will be 10 kilometres long and is expected to host 3.3 million guests by 2016 which in turn represents more than 21 per cent of the total number of tourists that Dubai anticipates by that time.
 It is a project developed and managed by Tatweer (part of Dubai Holding).
 Not only will this make the occupancy go further higher, but it has also boomed the hospitality industry too.
 It’s just a matter of killing time, for Dubai is all set to dazzle.